licky-licky/toji-no-miko-translations/docs/md/docs/Grand_Opening!_The_Five_Traditions_Unified_School....md

 **Maki:** Members of the executive committee, thank you all for gathering today to discuss the Five Traditions Unified School Festival.
 I'm Shidou Maki, filling the role of committee chairman.
 **Suzuka:** I, Konohana Suzuka, am assistant executive committee chairman.
 Everyone, let's work together to create a wonderful festival.
 **Students:** Yes\!
 **Kiyoka:** (What do I do...
-I wasn't thinking, so I thought "Joining the school festival's executive committee sounds exciting\!", but now...)
+I wasn't thinking, so I thought "Joining the school festival's executive committee sounds exciting\!\", but now...)
 **Kiyoka:** (This feels like it could be a much more serious job...)
 **Maki:** To begin with, we need to settle on which activities the school festival will be performing.
 Does anyone have any ideas they'd like to propose?
 **Students:** ......